Symplectic Representation of Legendre Dynamics: Domain of discourse: Legendre dynamics

 We now show that the class of LTI Gaussian process regression fits into this Legendre dynamics framework.

 \begin{theorem} Let $\mathcal{P}$ be a Gaussian exponential family on $\mathbb{R}^d$.
-A Gaussian process regression whose prior covariance function can be expressed as the solution to a linear time-invariant stochastic differential equation is (strong) discrete-time Legendre dynamics on the dualistic model $\left(\mathcal{P},\psi\right)$. \end{theorem}
+A Gaussian process regression whose prior covariance function can be expressed as the solution to a linear time-invariant stochastic differential equation is (fixed potential) discrete-time Legendre dynamics on the dualistic model $\left(\mathcal{P},\psi\right)$. \end{theorem}

 \begin{proof} Consider Gaussian exponential family on $\mathcal{U}\subseteq \mathbb{R}^d$ given by